Cart

 AI-based systems automatically price products based on photos, recognize brands, product condition, and market trends.
 Vinted and Allegro use AI to suggest selling prices for used clothing and to moderate listings on their platforms.

-AR (Augmented Reality) in Fitting
+AR (Augmented Reality) in Fitting Rooms

-Blockchain in Premium Product Authentication
+Blockchain in Authenticating Premium Products

 For luxury products, blockchain technology is used to confirm authenticity.
-Every second hand product has a digital certificate that travels with it throughout its entire lifecycle.
+Every second hand product has a digital certificate that travels with it throughout its lifecycle.

 Chatbots and Offer Personalization